PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

 # Starknet Wallet API

+> version : v1.4.3 29/june/2026, align the per-command error lists with the official spec: add the missing `UNKNOWN_ERROR` (code 163) to wallet_getPermissions, wallet_requestAccounts, wallet_requestChainId and wallet_deploymentData (wallet_requestChainId previously stated "No errors possible", which contradicted the spec).
 > version : v1.4.2 25/june/2026, correct the `"OPEN"` semantics of STRK20_TRANSFER_ACTION.amount (the v1.4.1 description below was wrong): `"OPEN"` does NOT transfer an existing note balance — it **creates a new empty open note** (amount 0) owned by `recipient`, to be **filled by a paired `invoke` action in the same transaction** (canonical case: an AMM swap whose output amount is unknown when the transaction is built).
 A `${openNoteIds[N]}` placeholder references the Nth such `"OPEN"` transfer (0-based); there is no separate "openNote" action type.
 A `"OPEN"` transfer with no matching `invoke` to fill it returns INVALID_REQUEST_PAYLOAD.
 > version : v1.4.1 17/june/2026, in accordance with spec 0.10.3-rc1 and rc2: STRK20_TRANSFER_ACTION.amount now accepts the literal `"OPEN"` (rc1); wallet_strk20Balances now accepts an empty tokens array to return all shielded balances (rc2).
 > version : v1.4.0 05/june/2026, in accordance with spec 0.10.3-rc0, add STRK20 privacy protocol (wallet_strk20InvokeTransaction, wallet_strk20PrepareInvoke, wallet_strk20Balances) and related types, add errors NOT_REGISTERED/INSUFFICIENT_PRIVATE_BALANCE/PRIVACY_LEAK, update wallet_addInvokeTransaction with optional proof field, fix silent_mode naming (was silentMode) in wallet_requestAccounts and wallet_switchStarknetChain, fix snake_case field names in wallet_addStarknetChain.
 Note: get-starknet V5 is not compatible with this spec; use get-starknet V6 (Starknet.js v10.x) or later.